 \section{Hyperparameters and Experiment Details}

-We conduct all experiments on a heterogeneous compute cluster with Nvidia A100 40GB, A100 80GB, and A6000 48GB GPUs.
-Depending on availability we use one, two, or four GPUs for our experiments and adjust the batch size per device so that we retain the same effective batch size.
-When training XLM-R with an extended vocabulary, which results in more GPU memory usage, we also use gradient accumulation with smaller batch sizes to fit the model into GPU memory.
-We use \texttt{pytorch}~\cite{pytorch} and \texttt{pytorch-lightning}~\cite{Falcon_PyTorch_Lightning_2019} as well as the HuggingFace \texttt{transformers}~\cite{Wolf_Transformers_State-of-the-Art_Natural_2020}, \texttt{tokenizers}~\cite{tokenizers} and \texttt{datasets}~\cite{Lhoest_Datasets_A_Community_2021} libraries.
-We use the \texttt{fp16} mixed precision training implemented by \texttt{pytorch-lightning} and \texttt{transformers}.
+We conducted all experiments on a heterogeneous compute cluster with Nvidia V100 32GB, A100 40GB, A100 80GB, and A6000 48GB GPUs.
+Depending on availability we used one, two, or four GPUs for our experiments and adjusted the batch size per device so that we retain the same effective batch size.
+Depending on total model size, we also used gradient accumulation with smaller batch sizes to fit the model into GPU memory.
+We used PyTorch~\cite{pytorch} and \texttt{pytorch-lightning}~\cite{Falcon_PyTorch_Lightning_2019} as well as the HuggingFace \texttt{transformers}~\cite{Wolf_Transformers_State-of-the-Art_Natural_2020}, \texttt{tokenizers}~\cite{tokenizers} and \texttt{datasets}~\cite{Lhoest_Datasets_A_Community_2021} libraries.
+We used the \texttt{fp16} mixed precision training implemented by \texttt{pytorch-lightning}.

-\paragraph{Further pretraining.} \phantomsection We use the same hyperparameters for all target languages, as detailed in \autoref{tab:params-pretraining}.
-We train for a total of 50 million samples with batches of 128 sequences of 256 tokens.
+\paragraph{Further pretraining.} \phantomsection We used the same hyperparameters for all target languages, as detailed in \autoref{tab:params-pretraining}.
+We trained for a total of 50 million samples with batches of 128 sequences of 256 tokens.
 This results in a total of 390,625 optimizer steps (weight updates).
-We use the AdamW optimization~\cite{loshchilov2017decoupled} as implemented in \texttt{torch.optim}\footnote{Since we do not use weight decay, this is equivalent to using Adam~\cite{adam}.} and a linear learning rate warmup for 5 million samples (39,062 optimizer steps) followed by a constant learning rate at $5 \times 10^{-5}$.
-We used a constant schedule to allow for more flexible experimentation regarding the total number of training steps and to ensure that the impression of converged loss curves is no false positive induced by a decaying learning rate.
+We used AdamW optimization~\cite{loshchilov2017decoupled} as implemented in \texttt{torch.optim}\footnote{Since we do not use weight decay, this is equivalent to using Adam~\cite{adam}.} and a linear learning rate warmup for 5 million samples (39,062 optimizer steps) followed by a constant learning rate at $5 \times 10^{-5}$.
+We used a constant schedule to allow for more flexible experimentation regarding the total number of training steps and to ensure that the impression of converged loss curves is not a false positive induced by a decaying learning rate.
 We also conducted preliminary experiments using a cosine learning rate schedule and did not observe a significant difference.
-We report the size of datasets used for further pretraining in \autoref{tab:pretrain-data-sizes}.
 We used the CC100 dataset in line with its intended use for the pretraining of language models.
-For German, our training does not even complete a full epoch since the dataset has more than 50 million samples.
+For German, our training does not even complete a full epoch.

-We pre-tokenize our training samples before training.
-We concatenate paragraphs from the same document until the maximum sequence length is met.
-We remove control characters from the raw strings and discard samples with fewer than 20 tokens.